 Plastics and polymers, on the other hand, can be rolled, but they are more commonly extruded.
 The risk of bending or breaking during the roll forming process makes these materials less desirable.

 Roll forming cardboard is possible in certain cases, but caution must be exercised when specifying thickness.
 For instance, if the thickness exceeds ¼", it may pose challenges for your vendor's machinery.

 SHEET METAL PARTS, OR NOT?
 HELPING YOU CHOOSE THE RIGHT MATERIAL

 To judge a metal or other material for roll forming, it is important to understand the roll forming process and the properties of the material.
 Metal roll forming companies consider various factors before making a final decision, including the:

 - End-use requirements

-As for your current projects, let us know if you’re struggling with material choice or other design decisions specific to converting to roll forming.
-That way you can make sure you’re fully leveraging the cost-effectiveness and repeatability of roll forming!
+Let us know if you are currently facing challenges in choosing the right material or making design decisions related to converting to roll forming.
+We are here to help you fully utilize the cost-effectiveness and repeatability advantages of roll forming.

 While it's certainly niche, roll forming is still like any other metal manufacturing process.
 A little collaborative engineering and a lot of lean manufacturing practices equal mutual success.